Want 20% off airport parking? Book with Mode Rentals and save! Learn more.

 Most frequently travelled roads/state highways are cleared of snow regularly.
 For many of the alpine passes, the New Zealand Transport Agency (Waka Kotahi) will require chains to be carried if bad weather is forecasted.
 It is better to be safe – if you do not need to be somewhere urgently, err on the side of caution and delay your travel if possible.

 For ski road conditions, please check with the relevant ski resort.
 Most ski-fields offer a chain fitting service at reasonable prices – this is a great option to ensure safety and avoid damage to the vehicle if you have never used chains before.
-Remember – as hirer, you are liable for any damage caused by or to chains due to incorrect fitting.
+Remember – as the hirer, you are liable for any damage caused by or to chains due to incorrect fitting, in line with our Terms and Conditions.

 For more information regarding road conditions, please check NZTA Journey Planner.